 Root canal treatment (RCT) treats diseases and injuries to the dental pulp so as to conserve a tooth that will otherwise have to be extracted.
 The procedure is relatively comfortable and often painless as the tooth is anaesthetised during treatment.

-Removal of the infected or inflamed pulp is the first step in saving the tooth.
-Under local anesthetic, an opening is made in the crown of the tooth to get access to the infected or inflamed pulp within.
+Removal of the inflamed or infected dental pulp is the first step in saving the tooth.
+Under local anaesthesia, an opening is made in the crown of the tooth to get access to the infected or inflamed dental pulp within.

 Using small, specially designed hard or rotary files, the root canals are cleaned and shaped to a form that can be sealed.
 Debris with the canal is removed by flushing with an anti-bacterial solution.

 The canals are finally filled or sealed with an inert material called gutta-percha.
 The tooth should be restored to full shape and function by either a permanent filling or a crown, depending on how much of the tooth is left.
 This should be done as soon as possible as there could be a risk of tooth fracture due to biting forces.